 The next thing to do would be to duplicate the kick drum channel and place it below the original one.
-Furthermore, from the duplicated kick drum I will make a kick drum buildup and on its channel, I will place a new instance of Hematohm.
+Furthermore, from the duplicated kick drum I will make a kick drum buildup, and on its channel, I will put a new instance of Hematohm.
 Now let’s hear how the kick drum builds up sounds without the effect.

 ~Kick Drum build up without Hematohm

 At the left side, we have the controls for the frequency shifter effect.
 Also, there is an LFO section which can be used for rhythmic manipulation of the frequency shifter.
 Furthermore, there is an envelope follower and in the end a built-in delay effect.

 For this purpose, I will be using just the frequency shifter, controlled by its the amount parameter and the delay to add a bit more sense of the sound building up.
 To do this I will automate the frequency shifter amount and the delays feedback parameters, by making the new lanes in the kick drum build up the channel.
 So, let’s hear how that sounds.

 In order to add some more sense of space, I will add a bit of reverb as well as to automate the gain level towards the end of the build up.
 Now let’s hear the difference.

 ~Kick Drum build up with Hematohm + Reverb

 In the end, let’s have a final listen to the buildup together with other effects mentioned above.